messagemedia/conversations-nodejs-sdk/README.md

 ```

 ### 💬 Get user messages
-You can get an appUserId from the response of the Get users example.
+You can get the appUserId from the response of the Get users example.
 ```javascript
 const lib = require('messagemedia-conversations-sdk');